thejpster/website/content/about.md

 ### Neotron

-Monotron has been followed by Neotron - a family of Arm Cortex-M powered systems which share an OS, through the use of a custom BIOS acting as a hardware abstraction layer.
-The lead system is powered by a Raspberry Pi Pico microcontroller board and has VGA output, PS/2 keyboard and 16-bit stereo audio.
+Monotron has been followed by [Neotron](https://github.com/neotron-compute) - a family of Arm Cortex-M powered systems which share an OS, through the use of a custom BIOS acting as a hardware abstraction layer.
+The lead system - the Neotron Pico - is powered by a Raspberry Pi Pico microcontroller board and has VGA output, SD Card slot, PS/2 keyboard and 16-bit stereo audio.
+Side-quests include microcontroller-friendly ('`no_std`') crates for [decoding IBM PS/2 keyboard data](https://crates.io/crates/pc-keyboard), [reading FAT16 and FAT16 volumes from an SD Card over SPI](https://crates.io/crates/embedded-sdmmc), [parsing ELF files](https://crates.io/crates/neotron-loader) and [playing Amiga ProTracker files](https://github.com/thejpster/neotracker).

 You can see more at <https://github.com/neotron-compute>.